futile/ultra-game/docs/notes.md

 ## Next:
 - [ ] Let's build a basic DoT!
-  - Without a Buff/Effect for now
+  - [ ] With* a Buff/Effect for now - need it after all basically
+    - [ ] Maybe need some "spawn or replace effect E", where `E: Component`
+      - But start building out `NeedlingHex` and see what we need

 - [ ] Figure out what's next :) More complicated abilities?
 More units per side?
-Buffs/effects/hexes/other name?
 AI :O?

 ## Possible Next
 - [ ] 1 or 2 basic tests, also just to try out how well it works/how easy it is